 Rights and licensing are the cornerstones of most creative industries.
 In publishing, rights—if they sell, and who they sell to—determine how big an audience a book might win, and its earning potential.
 Will a literary work travel across borders?
 Will it become a film?
 A television show?
 An audiobook?
 These things are determined through rights sales, and there is an army of important professionals, largely working behind the scenes, who make these sales happen.
 At the New York Rights Fair you will meet these professionals—literary agents, scouts, foreign rights associates, film producers, literary managers—and learn how their work is essential to determining what we read, watch and listen to, around the world.

-Over three days, the New York Rights Fair will feature three distinct tracks of programming, one for each day of the fair:
+Over three days, the New York Rights Fair will feature three distinct areas of programming.

-We will be joined by industry professionals and experts from around the globe who specialize in both children's and adult properties.
+We will be joined by industry professionals and experts from around the globe who specialize in both children's and adult propertie.

 International Blockbusters: Behind the Success of Four Global Bestsellers

 The adage is that American publishers don't buy foreign books.
 Although largely true, there are exceptions.
 Here we will look at four books that have hit the market with an international bang, selling in competitive auctions to publishers around the world.
 What about these books made them such hot commodities—drawing huge buzz, big advances and selling in multi-publisher auctions—from the get-go?